wwwlicious/servicestack-authentication-identityserver-vault/docs/vault_certificatestore_sample.md

 ### Prerequisites
 * Have an unitialised instance of Vault running locally on port 8200.
 See below for instructions.
+* Run the Setup_Samples.ps1 powershell script, located in /samples/Setup (must be run from the directory it is located in).

 #### Starting an instance of vault
 Having downloaded and extracted the Vault.exe, start an unitialised instance of Vault, run the following vault command: